gopytsrs/GIC-TG-IAP-2023/README.md

         -   Represents a statement in the statement book, can be deposit or withdraw, or possibly others
     -   `StatementBook`
         -   Represents the list of statements inside a statement book of a user
-        -   Performs actions append statements, and print the current statement list.
+        -   Performs actions such as appending statements, and print the current statement list.
 -   `main.py`
     -   Main entrypoint of the application